 Mordechai Vanunu is released from prison on 21st April, having completed an 18-year sentence for revealing, in 1986, that Israel had nuclear weapons.

-Estée Lauder, who created the cosmetics company named after her, dies at her home in Manhattan, aged 97.
+Estée Lauder, who created the cosmetics company named after her, dies at her home in Manhattan on 24th April, aged 97.

 Ten more countries join the European Union on 1st May: Cyprus and Malta; Estonia, Latvia and Lithuania; Poland, Hungary, the Czech Republic, Slovakia and Slovenia.